Trial Status: Open to Recruitment

 For more information on this trial including details on taking part, please visit the dedicated trial website by following the link below!

 Fractures of the humeral shaft represent 3-5% of all fractures.
 They occur in a bimodal distribution, typically affecting younger men and older women.
 The vast majority of humeral shaft fractures occur in patients over 50 years.
 There is currently little evidence to support clinicians in their management choices when treating these fractures.

-Two of the most common treatments when treating humeral shaft fractures in patients over 50 years old are:
+Two of the most common treatments when treating humeral shaft fractures are:

 - Functional bracing